 After a short transfer by bus to Barbiano, you reach the Renon, a wonderful plateau above the Eisacktal with an impressive view of the Dolomites and the Schlern.
 After passing the Earth Pyramids, you can enjoy an afternoon trip in the Renon’s cable car which brings you from Soprabolzano back down to Bolzano.
 In the evening you can discover this European city, a place where the Italian and South Tyrolean cultures are closely entwined.
 (Possibility of shortening the route)

 The sunny south of South Tyrol is awaiting you!
 Today you will discover the area around South Tyrols most famous lake, Kalterer See, a renowned wine-growing region.
 But here, it is not only the vineyards that impress but also the numerous castles, manor houses, churches and farms.
-A must for every wine lover is a visit to the South Tyrolean wine museum in Caldaro, which gives an insight into the history of South Tyroleans wine.
-(Route can be shortened by taking the bus – not included)
+A must for every wine lover is a visit to the South Tyrolean wine museum in Caldaro, which gives an insight into the history of South Tyrolean’s wine.
+Return to Bolzano by public bus.

-After breakfast transfer to Lana.
-Shortly after Lana the hiking route continues along the famous Marlinger Waals – the longest irrigation ditch in South Tyrol.
+After breakfast, you take a train to Lana.
+Shortly after Lana, the hiking route continues along the famous Marlinger Waals – the longest irrigation ditch in South Tyrol.
 These irrigation ditches known as Waale were constructed hundreds of years ago to supply dry corridors with water.
 Today these ditches make wonderful paths used for hiking and walking.
 The route continues below Tyrol Castle along the famous, Tappeiner Weg towards Merano.
 The Empress Sissi knew how to appreciate the mild climate.
-Inviting centuries-old Arbours and superb parks add to the completion of a perfect day.
+Inviting centuries-old Arbours and superb parks adds to the completion of a perfect day

 Depart after breakfast.